Expert Advice On Improving Your Home

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Beverly Hills, you may be able to make do with a lower-capacity furnace.

-For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with between 2.5 and 5 tons of capacity.
+For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
 In Beverly Hills, you'll likely need a unit on the higher end of this range.
-In general, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.
+Generally, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

-Usually, HVAC financing is offered through a third-party lender.
+Normally, HVAC financing is offered through a third-party lender.
 If your HVAC company doesn't have financing options, you might consider taking out a loan on your own.
-Be sure to talk to your HVAC company and a financial advisor to learn what options are available to you and appropriate for your situation.
+Be sure to speak with your HVAC company and a financial advisor to find out what options are available and appropriate for your situation.

 There are a number of ways you can make your HVAC system more energy-efficient: